Credit

 These are the five credit score ranges:

-Fact Four: You Can Check Your Credit Score for Free
+Fact 4: You Can Check Your Credit for Free

-Thanks to the Fair Credit Reporting Act, you can get a credit score report for free online!
-Everyone is entitled to one free credit report annually from each of the three credit bureaus.
-This means you can get a free report from Equifax, Experian, and TransUnion.
+Thanks to the Fair Credit Reporting Act, you can get credit reports for free online!
+Everyone is entitled to one free credit report annually from each of the main credit bureaus.
+You can get a free report from Equifax, Experian, and TransUnion.

 If you request one credit report from each credit bureau every four months, you can stay up to date on your credit score.
 Most credit card companies offer free credit scores, such as Discover, Chase, and Bank of America, to name a few.
 You can easily adjust your financial habits and actively make sound economic decisions with a free credit score.

-Fact Five: Checking Your Credit Score Won’t Affect Your Score
+Fact 5: Checking Your Credit Won’t Affect Your Score

 You can look at your FICO score as much as you want without negatively affecting it.
 This type of personal inquiry is known as a soft credit check.
 Soft credit checks do not appear on your credit report and do not lower your current score.

-Fact Six: Parking Tickets Do Not Affect Credit Scores
+Fact 6: Parking Tickets Do Not Affect Credit Scores

 There are a lot of bills that affect credit, such as phone bills, utility bills, and even rent payments.
 One type of bill that does not have adverse consequences on your credit history is parking tickets.
 The reason is that public record information is kept from credit reports.

-Fact Seven: Your Credit Report Can Have Mistakes
+Fact 7: Your Credit Report Can Have Mistakes

 You should always take advantage of your free annual credit report from the three credit bureaus.
-Once you obtain your three credit reports, go over them carefully and ensure there is no incorrect information.
-Verify that your personal information is correct and that there are no unknown accounts listed and no incorrect balances.
+Once you obtain your three credit reports, go over them carefully and ensure there are no unknown accounts listed and no incorrect balances.

 If you notice a mistake on your credit report, it’s important to dispute the error.
-There are two ways to dispute an error, you can either contact the credit bureau agency or the furnisher.
+There are two ways to dispute an error: contact the credit bureau agency or the furnisher.

 Contact the Credit Bureau Agency

-To dispute a claim with one or more of the three credit bureaus, you will need to submit a dispute letter by mail or online.
-Dispute forms can be found on the credit bureaus website.
+To dispute a claim with one or more of the three credit bureaus, you must submit a dispute letter by mail or online.
+Dispute forms can be found on the credit bureau’s website.
 Your letter should contain:

 • A detailed description of the mistake